All About The Recruitment vs Talent Acquisition

 For instance, if you are working with an HR company, you may have to devise a challenge that tests the key skills required to identify and hunt down top performers, quiz them, and then hire the individual who best fits the job role.
 All these have to be done within the shortest possible time.

 Talent acquisition, on the other hand, is a less hurried process.
-Instead of hiring best candidate coming your way, you may begin the process having a clearer idea about whom to hire for your company and build a relationship.
+Instead of hiring the best candidate coming your way, you may begin the process by having a clearer idea about whom to hire for your company and build a relationship.

-You may also get into this, sans any knowledge of who exactly you’re looking for i.e. simply finding candidates that impress you and reach out to them.
+You may also get into this, sans any knowledge of who exactly you’re looking for, i.e. simply finding candidates that impress you and reach out to them.